 }

 Recall that T is the generic type representing the type of the value in the Some variant of an Option.
-That type T is also the return type of the unwrap_or_else function: code that calls unwrap_or_else on an Option<String>, for example, will get a String.
+That type T is also the return type of the unwrap_or_else function: Code that calls unwrap_or_else on an Option<String>, for example, will get a String.

 Next, notice that the unwrap_or_else function has the additional generic type parameter F. The F type is the type of the parameter named f, which is the closure we provide when calling unwrap_or_else.

-The trait bound specified on the generic type F is FnOnce() -> T, which means F must be able to be called once, take no arguments, and return a T. Using FnOnce in the trait bound expresses the constraint that unwrap_or_else is only going to call f at most one time.
+The trait bound specified on the generic type F is FnOnce() -> T, which means F must be able to be called once, take no arguments, and return a T. Using FnOnce in the trait bound expresses the constraint that unwrap_or_else will not call f more than once.
 In the body of unwrap_or_else, we can see that if the Option is Some, f won’t be called.
 If the Option is None, f will be called once.
 Because all closures implement FnOnce, unwrap_or_else accepts all three kinds of closures and is as flexible as it can be.

 Note If what we want to do doesn’t require capturing a value from the environment, we can use the name of a function rather than a closure where we need something that implements one of the Fn traits.
 For example, on an Option<Vec<T>> value, we could call unwrap_or_else(Vec::new) to get a new, empty vector if the value is None.
 The compiler automatically implements whichever of the Fn traits is applicable for a function definition.

 Now let’s look at the standard library method sort_by_key, defined on slices, to see how that differs from unwrap_or_else and why sort_by_key uses FnMut instead of FnOnce for the trait bound.
-The closure gets one argument in the form of a reference to the current item in the slice being considered, and returns a value of type K that can be ordered.
+The closure gets one argument in the form of a reference to the current item in the slice being considered, and it returns a value of type K that can be ordered.
 This function is useful when you want to sort a slice by a particular attribute of each item.
-In Listing 13-7, we have a list of Rectangle instances and we use sort_by_key to order them by their width attribute from low to high.
+In Listing 13-7, we have a list of Rectangle instances, and we use sort_by_key to order them by their width attribute from low to high.

 src/main.rs